harunpoyraz/harunpoyraz.github.io/_posts/2019-07-30-diva-android-solutions.markdown

 ![png]({{site.baseurl}}/pics/indata3main.png)

-In these example, develpher tore data in tmp file which starts with uinfo.
+In this example, developer store data in tmp file which starts with uinfo.

 ```bash